oat-sa/taohub-articles/forge/workflow-engine/workflow-api.md

 You can either:

--   download the Workflow API standalone package here : attachment:wfapi.zip
+-   download the Workflow API standalone package here : [wfapi.zip](../resources/wfapi.zip)
 -   use the version included in the TAO distribution at /wfEngine/views/js/wfApi

 2. API